mattermost-community/focalboard/README.md

 [![Focalboard](website/site/static/img/hero.jpg)](https://www.focalboard.com)

-[Focalboard](https://www.focalboard.com) is an open source, self-hosted alternative to Trello, Notion, and Asana.
+[Focalboard](https://www.focalboard.com) is an open source, self-hosted project management tool that's an alternative to Trello, Notion, and Asana.

 It helps define, organize, track and manage work across individuals and teams.
-Focalboard comes in two editions:
+Focalboard comes in two main editions:

-* **Focalboard Personal Desktop**: A stand-alone desktop app for your todos and personal projects.
-This is a single-tenant locally run server running Focalboard for optimal speed and performance.
+* **[Personal Desktop](https://www.focalboard.com/download/personal-edition/desktop/)**: A stand-alone single-user Mac, Windows, or Linux desktop app for your todos and personal projects.

-* **Focalboard Personal Server**: A self-hosted server for your team to collaborate.
+* **[Mattermost Boards](https://www.focalboard.com/download/mattermost/)**: A self-hosted or cloud server for your team to plan and collaborate.

-The same MIT-licensed binary powers both desktop and server editions.
+Focalboard can also be installed as a standalone [personal server](https://www.focalboard.com/download/personal-edition/ubuntu/) for development and personal use.

 ## Try out Focalboard